tjeneis/nibbl/DEPLOYMENT.md

 3. Download test artifacts for detailed reports
 4. Fix issues locally and push again

+#### Common Issues

+**Native Binding Errors (oxc-parser)**
+If you see errors like "Cannot find native binding" or "Cannot find module '@oxc-parser/binding-linux-x64-gnu'", this is a known issue with Nuxt 4's oxc-parser dependency in CI environments.
+The workflow includes automatic fixes:

+- `pnpm rebuild oxc-parser` - Rebuilds native bindings
+- `pnpm add oxc-parser@latest --force` - Reinstalls if rebuild fails

+The `.npmrc` file also helps with dependency resolution in CI environments.

 ### Build Failures

 If the build fails on Vercel: